top of page

 Pathways of the Environmental State: Global Climate Politics in the Amazon Rainforest

-* Awarded the ASA Sociology of Development Section Graduate Student Paper Award in 2024
+ASA Sociology of Development Graduate Student Paper Award

-* data collection methodology and descriptive findings are available here.
+*writing up; data collection methodology and descriptive findings are available here

 The Financial Sources of International G